EXPATRIATE ASSOCIATION OF SUZHOU BYLAWS

 A. The Board will consist of the following elected positions: Co-Presidents, Co Treasurers, Co-Secretaries, Co-Chairpersons of Activities, Co-Chairpersons of

 Membership, Co-Chairpersons from the Media Team, Tai Tai Coordinator and Charity Committee Chairperson from the Standing Committee.

 B. Standing committees may be added or deleted by the Board as needed.

 III.
 Board Positions Descriptions

-A. Co-Presidents chair the Board and Meetings, act as Association representatives when necessary and coordinate and direct Board activities.
-They will adhere, enforce and update the Association By-laws.
-They will also appoint and oversee a Charity Sub-Committee, who will be responsible for researching needs and distributing, earmarked EAS funds, to decided charitable organizations.
-They will also appoint a Christmas Bazaar Committee, an EAS Calendar Committee and any other special committees that may be required.
-They will also oversee the EAS Discount Program.
+A. Co-Presidents chair the Board and Meetings, and act as Association representatives when necessary and coordinate and direct Board activities.
+They will adhere, enforce, and update the Association By-laws.
+They will also appoint and oversee a Charity Sub-Committee, who will be responsible for researching needs and distributing earmarked EAS funds to decided charitable organizations.
+They will also appoint any other special committees that may be required.
+They will support the other board positions as needed.